mijail-naal/admin_and_etl/README.md

 <br>

-*All environment variables samples are included in the `.env.sample` file*
+*All environment variables samples are included in the `.env.sample` file.*

 *Don't forget to set the environment variables before running the project!*